 The Westminster College Concert Choir presents the Duruflé Requiem, on Saturday, March 4 at 7:00 pm, at the New Wilmington Presbyterian Church, 229 South Market Street, in New Wilmington; and Sunday, March 5 at 3:00 pm, at the First Presbyterian Church of Sharon, 600 E State St, in Sharon.
 The concerts are free and open to the public.

-The Butler Institute of American Art on Wick Avenue in Youngstown presents new exhibition of Glo-Pods by a California artist.
-These luminous sculptures that will dazzle children and adults alike are on view through December 31.
-Open every day, but Monday, admission and parking are free.
-More information about this and other Butler exhibitions and events is available at butler art dot com
+The Butler Institute of American Art on Wick Avenue in Youngstown presents the exhibit George Mauerberger: Pastel Drawings: 1991 - 2016, Sunday, March 5 through Sunday, May 14.
+The Butler is open every day but Monday; admission and parking are free.
+More information about this and other Butler exhibitions and events is available at butler art dot com.

 The Soap Gallery presents the the exhibition "Fringe," opening with a reception on Friday, March 3, 5:00 - 8:00 pm, with the show running through Friday, March 24.
 The show features artwork by local artists Craig Mattis, Jayaira Grhim, Jeff Piper, James Pernotto, Daniel Newman.
 The Soap Gallery is located at 117 S. Champion Street, in Youngstown.

 The YSU Department of Art presents a guest artist lecture by Summer Zickefoose, on Wednesday, February 15th, at 5:10 pm, in the auditorium of the McDonough Museum of Art, on the YSU campus.
 Zickefoose is a member of the art faculty at Wesminster College, in new wilmington, PA.
 Her sculptures, performances, videos and installations have been exhibited both nationally and internationally.